-Students have the right to appeal dismissals and evictions within two business days of receiving written notice of dismissal.
+Students have the right to appeal dismissals or evictions within two business days of receiving written notice.
 The appeal process begins with the AVTEC counselor who can assist the student in completing the appropriate documents and answer questions about the appeal process and their role.